 We believe that estimated intrinsic equity value per share is the most robust metric to assess the progress of Malin.
 Estimated Intrinsic Equity Value per Ordinary Share is calculated by adding the net cash of the Company to the aggregate fair value of its investee company holdings estimated in accordance with International Private Equity and Venture Capital Valuation (IPEV) guidelines and dividing this aggregate value by the number of issued ordinary shares of Malin.
-The estimated intrinsic equity value per share has been presented as at 31 December 2023 and 26 February 2024.

-Malin's estimated intrinsic equity value per share at 31 December 2023 was €6.56 per Ordinary Share.
-This estimated intrinsic equity value per share increased to €7.91 per Ordinary Share, or €149.1 million, at 26 February 2024, primarily as a result of the increase in the share prices of CG Oncology and Poseida.
+Malin's estimated intrinsic equity value per share at 31 December 2024 was €10.36 per Ordinary Share.
+Its estimated intrinsic equity value per share at 17 February 2025 was €10.75 per Ordinary Share.

-Estimated intrinsic equity value at 31 December 2023
+Estimated intrinsic equity value at 31 December 2024

-As at 31 December 2023, the estimated intrinsic equity value of Malin was €123.7 million, encompassing an IPEV-compliant aggregate fair value of our interests in our investee companies of €94.4 million and corporate cash of €29.3 million.
+As at 31 December 2024, the estimated intrinsic equity value of Malin was €195.6 million, encompassing an IPEV-compliant aggregate fair value of our interests in our investee companies of €133.5 million and corporate cash of €62.1 million.

-Malin's corporate cash of €29.3 million at 31 December 2023 compares to a cash balance of €173.9 million at 31 December 2022.
-Malin's cash position was significantly reduced during 2023 primarily as a result of the March 2023
+Malin's corporate cash of €62.1 million at 31 December 2024 compares to a cash balance of €29.3 million at 31 December 2023.
+Malin's cash position was significantly increased during 2024 primarily as a result of inflows included a €6.5 million milestone payment relating to Kymab and €28.5 million in relation to the sale of Malin's stake in CG Oncology.